-This is the initial public offering of common stock of Applied Th erapeutics, Inc. We are selling shares of common stock in this offering.
+This is the initial public offering of common stock of Applied Therapeutics, Inc. We are selling shares of common stock in this offering.
 We anticipate that the initial public offering price will be between \$ and \$ per share.
-We intend to apply to list our shares of common stock on The Nasdag Global Market under the symbol "APLT."
+We have applied to list our shares of common stock on The Nasdaq Global Market under the symbol "APLT."